dart-lang/site-www/src/_tutorials/web/low-level-html/add-elements.md

 such as the background color,
 for the entire page.
 Next in the file are two ID selectors:
-`#to-do-input controls the appearance of the input field` and `#to-do-list` sets the appearance of the unordered list element in general.
+`#to-do-input` controls the appearance of the input field and `#to-do-list` sets the appearance of the unordered list element in general.
 The elements in the list are controlled by the final rule, which uses both an ID selector and an HTML selector.
-This rule matches all `<li>` elements in the element with the ID to-do-list, thus styling each item in the to do list.
+This rule matches all `<li>` elements in the element with the ID `to-do-list`, thus styling each item in the to do list.

 ## Moving elements within the DOM tree {#moving-elements}